Part 2: Alternative Treatments and Disability

 • Laser therapy – Basically, lasers amplify light by producing coherent light beams.
 Because low-energy lasers represent a non-invasive, non-heat-producing, painless mechanism to stimulate regenerative processes, they are finding numerous therapeutic applications.
 Laser energy affects many physiological processes, including cellular respiration and gene expression.

-• Craniosacral therapy – Craniosacral therapyis a gentle hands-on alternative medicine procedure for evaluating and enhancing the functioning of the craniosacral system, a physiological system surrounding the brain and spinal cord.
-Therapy advocates believe that this system influences the whole body by affecting the brain and spinal cord, as well as the brain’s pituitary and pineal gland.
-As such, the craniosacral system serves as a core function in that the entire body’s health depends on its well being.
-As a core function, the therapy has the ability to treat a wide-range of disorders and physical disability, including spinal cord injury (SCI).
+• Craniosacral therapy – Craniosacral therapy is a gentle hands-on alternative medicine procedure for evaluating and enhancing the functioning of the craniosacral system, a physiological system surrounding the brain and spinal cord.
+Therapy advocates believe that this system influences the whole body by affecting the brain and spinal cord, as well as the brain’s pituitary and pineal glands.
+As such, the craniosacral system serves a core function in that the entire body’s health depends on its well-being.
+As a core function, the therapy can treat a wide range of disorders and physical disability, including spinal cord injury (SCI).
 Craniosacral therapy evolved from osteopathic medicine with its musculoskeletal emphasis.
 In the early 1900s, osteopathic physician William Sutherland concluded that skull bones are not firmly fixed but can move relative to each other.
 With these observations, he developed a treatment called cranial osteo.
 In recent years, Dr. John Uple further developed Sutherland’s observations and incorporated them into a treatment now called craniosacral therapy.

 • Aromatherapy – This technique uses scents from essential plant oils that are either applied directly onto the skin or inhaled.
 For example, some oils that are used in the treatment of pain are: